opencv/opencv/doc/tutorials/introduction/windows_install/windows_install.rst

    + |Miktex|_ is the best `TEX <https://secure.wikimedia.org/wikipedia/en/wiki/TeX>`_ implementation on the Windows OS.
 It is required to build the *OpenCV documentation*.

    + |Sphinx|_ is a python documentation generator and is the tool that will actually create the *OpenCV documentation*.
-This on its own requires a couple of tools installed, I will cover this in depth at the :ref:`How to Install Sphinx <HereInstallSphinx>` section.
+This on its own requires a couple of tools installed, We will cover this in depth at the :ref:`How to Install Sphinx <HereInstallSphinx>` section.

-Now I will describe the steps to follow for a full build (using all the above frameworks, tools and libraries).
-If you do not need the support for some of these you can just freely skip those parts.
+Now we will describe the steps to follow for a full build (using all the above frameworks, tools and libraries).
+If you do not need the support for some of these you can just freely skip this section.

 .. _WindowsBuildLibrary: